larymak/Python-project-Scripts/OTHERS/Virtual_Mouse-main/README.md

   Anaconda Distribution: To download click [here](https://www.anaconda.com/products/individual).

   Download and Extract the Project Folder Name Virtual-Mouse.<br>

-  And then Open the Virtual-Mouse Folder in VsCode as shown in Video.
+  Then Open the Virtual-Mouse Folder in VsCode as shown in the Video.

   Step 1:
   ```bash